sMkTools/sMkTaskManager/README.md

 + Detailed overview of all running processes activity with highlighting.
 + System performance metrics, CPU, Memory, I/O, Disk, Network.
++ GPU performance metrics, Engines, Memory, Power, Temperatures.
 + Network usage statistics, global and per network interface.
 + List of active connections by process, and traffic.
-+ List of active listening ports, and which processes is holding it.
++ List of listening ports, and which processes is holding it.
 + List and control services pretty much as services.msc.
 + List of user and windows terminal services sessions.
 + Intuitive to legacy users (not millennials) as a default Task Manager.